A close up photo of a lady's face

 • Face wash — Use a good quality face wash (we love our Miracle Cream Cleanser).
 When cleansing at night, we recommend doing a double cleanse to ensure the day’s make-up and bacteria are adequately removed.

-• Moisturiser — Apply a good quality moisturiser (our go-to is Dr Tanya Day and Night Cream).
+• Moisturiser — Apply a good quality moisturiser (our go-to is the Holy Basil Day & Night Cream).

 • Sunscreen — Apply a broad-spectrum SPF50+ sunscreen (during the day only).